samukasantos/cloudformation-pattern/README.md

 Depending on the operating system / platform you are using, there are different ways to install the AWS CLI.
 * Windows: [Installing, updating, and uninstalling the AWS CLI version 2 on Windows](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)
-* MacOS: Other than described in the official documentation by Amazon, we recommend to install the AWS CLI using [Homebrew](https://brew.sh/)
+* MacOS: Other than described in the official documentation by Amazon, is recommend to install the AWS CLI using [Homebrew](https://brew.sh/)
     ```
     $ brew install awscli
     ```